-Installing the Air Locker Remount the differential as before.
-Release spreader tension (if applicable).
-Check backlash again as before.
-Setting Up the Bulkhead Fitting 3.9 Apply thread sealant to the outside threads of the bulkhead body.
-Screw the bulkhead body into the tapped hole, and lightly tighten using a 14mm [9/16"] spanner. ☐ Wipe the area clean of any excess thread sealant (inside and outside of the housing).
-Without using sharp, jagged tools such as pliers (usually your hands are the best tool for this job), gently bend the seal housing tube so that it follows the profile as shown in Figures 12 & 13.
+- Screw the bulkhead body into the tapped hole, and lightly tighten using a 14mm [9/16"] spanner. - Wipe the area clean of any excess thread sealant (inside and outside of the housing). - Pre-bend the seal housing tube so that it roughly resembles the finished shape and has a tight bend in the very end where it enters the bulkhead fitting (Figure 18.)

 Insert the free end of the seal housing tube into the bulkhead fitting until it protrudes approximately 8mm [5/16"] through the other side.
 From the outside of the housing, assemble one of the small O-rings over the top of the short length of seal housing tube protruding through the bulkhead fitting.
 Install the brass spacer.
 Install the second small O-ring after the spacer.
-While holding the seal housing tube into the bulkhead fitting, insert the chamfered end of the center compression nut over the extended tube as shown in the assembly diagram (Fig. 14.), and screw it into the bulkhead body, and tighten using Pozidriv #3 screwdriver.
+While holding the seal housing tube into the bulkhead fitting, insert the chamfered end of the center compression nut over the extended tube as shown in the assembly diagram (Fig. 19.), and screw it into the bulkhead body, and tighten using Pozidriv #3 screwdriver

-NOTE: Make sure the seal housing tube is all of the way into the center compression nut while you are tightening it.
+Make sure the seal housing tube is all of the way into the center compression nut while you are tightening it.